The Space Law Review: United Kingdom

 - mission risk assessment, including safety plans and procedures, safety requirements and constraints.

-Therefore, the UKSA will only issue a licence on behalf of the Secretary of State for BEIS if public health and the safety of people and property are reasonably protected, the UK's international obligations under the international treaties are adequately protected and UK national security is not impaired.
+Therefore, the CAA will only issue a licence on behalf of the Secretary of State for BEIS if public health and the safety of people and property are reasonably protected, the UK's international obligations under the international treaties are adequately protected and UK national security is not impaired.

 ii Transfer of a licence

-There have been several examples already of space objects being transferred to commercial entities in the UK from entities or international organisations in other states and being added to the UK national space registry.
+There have been several examples of space objects being transferred to commercial entities in the UK from entities or international organisations in other states and being added to the UK national space registry.
 There are also examples of the transfer of a space object from the UK, for example on the sale of a space object, to an entity in another state.
-In both cases, the transfer has been at an international level through the agreement of states, or the UK and an international inter-governmental institution.
+In these cases, the transfer has been at an international level through the agreement of states, or the UK and an international intergovernmental institution.

 iii Breach of a licence